-A song that goes "Red, red, red, red ... redneck" has to be included on a list of the Top 10 Redneck Songs.
-Blake Shelton's 2013 jam is the newest song on the list, and it represents the modern redneck -- a man or woman whose tastes extend beyond the stereotype.
+A song that goes "Red, red, red, red ... redneck" has to be included on our 10 of the Most Redneck Country Songs Ever list.
+Blake Shelton's 2013 jam represents the modern redneck — a man or woman whose tastes extend beyond the stereotype.
 It's a hip-hop-infused jam that doesn't grow old.

 Jones recorded his own redneck song 15 years before cutting the duet with Ford.
-'High-Tech Redneck' is the title track of Jones' 1993 album.
-It's comical to listen to what he's calling "high-tech" over 20 years later, but the spirit of the song is understood.
+"High-Tech Redneck" is the title track of Jones' 1993 album.
+It's comical to listen to what he's calling "high-tech" more than 20 years later, but the spirit of the song is understood.

 Alan Jackson wrote and recorded a number of hits that could be called redneck songs, but his No. 1 from 2009 stands above the rest.
 The tune is about picking a girl up for a little fun in the country, and the truck and dirt roads actually star more prominently than the beauty in the passenger seat.
 "Big 35s windin' on the asphalt / Grabbin' mud, and slingin' up some red dirt / 'Cause I'm a country boy," Jackson sings in a voice that's just as timeless as this song.